ccmucdenver/ccm-docs/docs/singularity.md

 ## What containers we have
 Containers we have built are in `/storage/singularity`.
-To see the contents of a container, start by reviewing the definition file, which the scriptthat was used to build the container, by something like
+To what is in a container, start with a short description which should be provided by every container,

+     singularity run-help containerpath.sif

+For more details you can look how the software in the container was built.
+This is was done by a script, called definition file, which you can see by

      singularity inspect --deffile containerpath.sif